kacperzielinskidev/kacperzielinskidev/README.md

-# Thanks for viewing my GitHub Profile! 👋
+# Hi, I'm Kacper 👋

 ## 🙍 About me